OctopusDeploy/docs/docs/projects/version-control/creating-release-from-a-build-server-plug-in.md

 !include <build-server-plugin-version-control-fields>

-Below are some examples of how to auto populate this using build parameters for common build servers.
+Below are some examples of how to auto populate these fields using build parameters for common build servers.

 ## Azure DevOps